 - Dirty Coward: Is often portrayed as being one.
 Whether he actually was is a matter of debate.

 - Evil Overlord: When not portrayed as an inept buffoon more Stupid Evil than anything else, he gets the Overlord treatment.
 And, there is enough there to blow him into that character type.
-In reality, he was actually pretty nifty with the broader theory and the nitty-gritty of the paperwork, but his impetuousness and interpersonal failings generally scuppered him — he did plan, but he generally got himself into a mess by planning too many of the wrong things at the hideously wrong time, all while annoying the wrong people.
+In reality, he was actually pretty nifty with the broader theory and the nitty-gritty of the paperwork, but his impetuousness and interpersonal failings generally scuppered him — he did plan on becoming the most tyrannical ruler seen up to that point (again, Henry VIII took notes... and did it better), but he generally got himself into a mess by acting in too many of the wrong ways at the hideously wrong time, all while annoying the wrong people.

 - Faux Affably Evil: Poor John never gets portrayed as just Affably Evil.
 He's always faking whatever charm the work rations him.